Black Cars

-Black Cars is the eighth album by Gino Vannelli.
+Black Cars is the eighth studio album by Gino Vannelli.
 Produced with his brothers Joe and Ross, the album yielded two hit singles: the title track and "Hurts to Be in Love".

 Vannelli was nominated for the 1986 Juno Award for Male Vocalist of the Year, an award he won in 1979.
 He and Joe won the 1986 Juno Award for Recording Engineer of the Year for the title track.

 Track listing

 Singles

 The following singles were released from the album, with the highest charting positions listed.